twoerd/large_cast_rpg/README.md

 A Footwork contest consists of a single skill check: one combatant's Footwork rating against the other's.
 Footwork is equal to the character's choice of Speed or Fighting Mind.
-The winner of the Footwork contest may move 0 or 1 space.
+The loser of the Footwork contest may move 0 or 1 space, followed by the winner of the Footwork contest who may move 1 or 2 spaces.

 The Fight Distance can give a -1 penalty to any action or to Parry defenses that don't match the Fight Distance.
 For example, if the combat